Democratic Innovations

 Weronika Kędzia

-PhD student in AMU Doctoral School of Social Sciences, in the discipline of Political Science and Public Administration.
+PhD student at AMU Doctoral School of Social Sciences, in the discipline of Political Science and Public Administration.
 Graduate of Adam Mickiewicz University in International Relations.
 Erasmus+ Exchange Student at Ghent University (2019/2020).
 Member of the Democratic Innovations research group at AMU.

 MA (they/them)Magni Szymaniak-Arnesen